Instrument Purchase & Loan Schemes

 The Countess of Munster Musical Trust Awards -Loans for instrument purchase

 A limited amount of the Trust's funds is set aside to support young professional musicians wishing to purchase instruments.
 Such assistance is offered in the form of interest-free loans repayable over periods varying from 5 to 12 years, depending on the size of the loan advanced, and is only available to past beneficiaries of the Trust (i.e. to young artists who received funding from the Trust towards their postgraduate studies and who have completed their studies and are either working in the music profession or looking to enter the profession).

 The Albert Cooper Music Charitable Trust

 The trust was founded for the benefit of young persons 'who play an instrument with the bow', for example, violin, viola, cello and double bass.
 The Charity can provide help towards the purchase of an instrument.
 Support is provided to students up to the age of "about 30 years of age".
-The deadline for applications for spring 2017 auditions is 30th November 2016.
+The deadline for applications for spring 2017 auditions was 30 November 2016.

 The Tom Acton Memorial Trust

 Provides bursaries for young musicians in need.
 The Trust requires all candidates to have been born and educated or received most of their education in Essex.
 They are happy to receive applications from students at undergraduate or postgraduate level and also at Junior College level (e.g Junior Trinity).
 Bursaries include assistance with such things as instrument purchase.
 Applications must be received by 31 May.
 Auditions are held in July and winners of awards will be notified by the end of July.